Malaika Arora HITS BACK At Salman Khan For Dabangg 3 Exit? Says Dont' Call Songs As 'Item Numbers'!

 Is She Sending A Message To Salman Khan Through This?

-Well, reading between the lines, we never know if Malaika Arora is discreetly sending a message to Salman Khan as news were all over the place about she being shown the door for a special number in Dabangg 3.
+Well, reading between the lines, we never know if Malaika Arora is discreetly sending a message to Salman Khan as news was all over the place about she being shown the door for a special number in Dabangg 3.
 Whatever it is, she's right that people should not call the songs as 'item number'.

 Sophie Choudry Agrees With What Malaika Arora Has To Say...